tonesoutherland/code-help/README.md

 ---
 ## Purposeful Workflows

+### To stash my changes, fetch and merge from a branch, and pop my stash
+- Check status
+    - `git status`
+- Stash changes - this will stash tracked and untracked changed files
+    - `git stash --include-untracked`
+- Verify stash happened and that your working status is clean
+    - `git status`
+- Fetch and merge changes from desired branch
+    - `git pull <remote-name> <remote-branch-name>`
+- Assuming fast-forward occurs (no manual merging needed), then pop changes off stash
+    - `git stash pop`

 ### To update in my local master branch, and on my forked repo
 - Ensure local branch is on master, because we want to merge into local master, from upstream master
     - `git checkout master`